Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Method

 The survey asked participants to assess a randomized random subset of 15 out of 71 micro-scenarios \parencite{Brauner2024micro}.
 Each micro scenario is a brief statement on potential AI developments, capabilities, or impacts in the next decade that is evaluated on the same four outcome variables.

-The list of scenarios was compiled from previous research and a subsequent expert workshop.
-The topics included a range of statements, from more evident ones, such as AI creating jobs and promoting innovation, to more speculative ones, such as AI acting based on moral concepts or viewing humans as a threat.
+The list of scenarios was compiled based on previous research and refined through an expert workshop.
+We drew on Luhmann’s systems theory (\enquote{Systemtheorie}), which posits that modern society is structured around six essential, functionally distinct, and complementary subsystems: economy, law, science, politics, religion, and education \parencite{luhmann1989ecological,Peterson2004}.
+The selected topics spanned a spectrum from more concrete scenarios---such as AI creating jobs or fostering innovation---to more speculative ones, including AI acting on moral principles or perceiving humans as a threat.
 Table \ref{tab:tableOfAllItems} shows the complete list of topics.

-For evaluating these scenarios, we build on the psychometric model of risk perception \parencite{Slovic1979,Slovic1985}.
-For each topic, participants were asked to provide their expectations of its likelihood within the next decade, a personal risk assessment should the projection come true and an evaluation of the expected utility on a 6-point semantic differential scale each.
+For evaluating these scenarios, we draw on the psychometric model of risk perception \parencite{Slovic1979,Slovic1985}.
+For each topic, participants were asked to rate the likelihood of its occurrence within the next decade (expectancy), assess the personal risk should the projection come true, and evaluate the expected benefits (or perceived utility), each on a single 6-point semantic differential item.
 Additionally, we asked the participants to evaluate the societal risk of each statement.
-However, we excluded this variable from the analysis due to strong correlations with personal risk assessments\footnote{All data is available for interested scholars, see below.}).
+However, we excluded this variable from the analysis due to the very strong correlation with personal risk assessment\footnote{All data is available for interested scholars, see below.}).
 Based on the Value-based Adoption Model by \textcite{Kim2007}, we further included the attributed value (or valence/sentiment), as a target variable to examine how perceived risks and benefits relate to overall evaluations of the technology.
-This approach allows us to assess whether the positive or negative value assigned to AI correlates systematically with its perceived risks and advantages.
-As we based the selected variables on prior work with the psychometric risk-benefit model \parencite{Slovic1979,Alhakami1994}, using single-item scales is admissible to capture these constructs \parencite{Rammstedt2014,Fuchs2009}.
+This approach allows us to assess whether the positive or negative value assigned to AI correlates systematically with its perceived risks and perceived benefits.
+Using single-item scales is admissible and valid to capture these constructs \parencite{Rammstedt2014,Fuchs2009,Wolfers2025}.